martwo/BoostNumpy/README.txt

 The location of the final installation can be specified via the ``--prefix`` option.
 If this option is not specified, it will be installed inside the ./build directory.
+By default the g++ C++ compiler is chosen for compiling BoostNumpy.
+The compiler can be selected via the --c-compiler and --cxx-compiler option.
+Type ``./configure --help`` for a list of possible options.

 After success, change to the build directory::